fivetwentythree/exp/content/posts/progress-and-poverty.md

 Sometimes the answer is complicated.
 Sometimes it's just rent.

+By the way I decided take this very issue with chatGPT and you can find the discussion [here](https://chatgpt.com/share/68a178e6-876c-800f-9405-9617356234e1) with Australia as the context, very interesting one indeed.

 [^1]: Disclaimer: This is not investment advice.
 Unless you're investing in land, in which case Henry George would like a word.
 Also, past performance of 19th-century economic theories does not guarantee future results.
 The value of your land may go up or down, but probably up, which is kind of the whole problem.